live-clones/pybtex/docs/source/api/formatting.rst

 How it works
 ------------

-So, when you type ``pybtex -l python mydocument``, this happens:
+When you type :command:`pybtex -l python mydocument`, this happens:

-1. Pybtex reads the file ``mydocument.aux`` in the current directory and extracts the name of the the bibliography style, the list of bibliography data files and the list of citation keys.
+1. Pybtex reads the file :file:`mydocument.aux` in the current directory and extracts the name of the the bibliography style, the list of bibliography data files and the list of citation keys.
     This step is exactly the same as with the BibTeX engine.

-2. Pybtex reads biliography data from all data files specified in the ``.aux`` file into a single :py:class:`.BibliographyData` object.
+2. Pybtex reads biliography data from all data files specified in the :file:`.aux` file into a single :py:class:`.BibliographyData` object.

 3. Then the formatting style is loaded.
-The formatting style is simply a Python class with a ``.format_bibliography()`` method.
-Pybtex passes the bibliography data (a :py:class:`.BibliographyData` object) and the list of citation keys to ``.format_bibliography()``, along with some other options.
+The formatting style is a Python class with a :py:meth:`~.format_bibliography()` method.
+Pybtex passes the bibliography data (a :py:class:`.BibliographyData` object) and the list of citation keys to :py:meth:`~.format_bibliography()`.

 4. The formatting style formats each of the requested bibliography entries in a style-specific way.

     When it comes to formatting names, a name formatting style is loaded and used.
-A name formatting style is simply a Python class with a specific interface.
+A name formatting style is also a Python class with a specific interface.
 Similarly, a label formatting style is used to format entry labels, and a sorting style is used to sort the resulting style.
 Each formatting style has a default name style, a default label style and a default sorting style.
-The defaults can be overridden with options passed to ``.format_bibliography()``.
+The defaults can be overridden with options passed to the main style class.

-    Each formatted entry is put into a :py:class:`.FormattedEntry` object which is just a container for the formatted label, the formatted entry text (as a :py:class:`.RichText` objects) and the entry key.
+    Each formatted entry is put into a :py:class:`.FormattedEntry` object which is just a container for the formatted label, the formatted entry text (as a :py:class:`pybtex.richtext.Text` object) and the entry key.
 The reason that the label and the main text are stored separately is to give the output backend more flexibility when converting the :py:class:`.FormattedEntry` object to the actual markup.
 For example, the